rpdelaney/l4d2-tourney-rules/rules.md

 Teams may register by [TBD].

 ##### 3.2 Deadline
-The deadline for registrations is [TBD].
+The deadline for registrations is Friday, June 23rd, 2017 at midnight Pacific Time.
 Late registrations will not be accepted.

 ##### 3.3 Double registration
 A player may be registered for only one team in the tournament.
 A player